 Kushanku through Rohai are known as the 10 Black Belt Katas.

-A fun mnemonic you can use to help remember the order of the Pinan Katas is, “Never Show Snakes Your Gummybears”.
-(NiDan, ShoDan, SanDan, YonDan, GoDan).
+“Never Show Snakes Your Gummybears” (NiDan, ShoDan, SanDan, YonDan, GoDan).

 General Kata Rules